Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 - See the perspective from the female viewpoint and well-being
 - Look at context (previous texts, texts afterwards, images, situation)
 - Look at symbolism

+Examples - We looked at specific case examples against women, e.g., on actresses, on women driving, and other female-focused areas